 If the extremely rare situation occurs where someone can’t be found, it’s highly likely because they don’t exist.
 A genuine headhunter will provide all the supporting evidence of this to the client, and review the parameters of the role, before making recommendations on what to change in order to find the best person the client is looking for.

-A recruitment agency may initially appear as a more attractive recruitment option due to lower costs and their “payment on results” approach.
-However, they will also be working on a high volume of other projects at the same time to ensure that they “win” some fees, and this usually results in a time-pressured quantity over quality approach.
-They also predominantly focus on actively looking candidates, which excludes the vast majority of the top talent – passive candidates.
+A recruitment agency or advertising directly may initially appear as a more attractive recruitment option due to lower costs, and for recruitment agencies, their “payment on results” approach.
+However, agencies will also be working on a high volume of other projects at the same time to ensure that they “win” some fees, and this usually results in a time-pressured quantity over quality approach.
+Along with direct advertising, there is also a predominant focus on actively looking candidates, which excludes the vast majority of the top talent – passive candidates.
 Nevertheless, this approach is likely to be the most cost-effective approach for lower level, more junior roles.

 However, for those senior management roles and above, the value delivered through headhunting is significantly greater.
 Finding the top talent through a meticulous research process will ensure the final candidate will be the best available individual, which is critical for those positions that make a major difference to business performance and the bottom line.